lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

-# Changed Region
+# Changed region
-This set of codes is for cell type pair-wise comparison to identify changed regions in SON TSA-Seq mapping and to correlate these regions with gene expression.
+This set of codes is used for cell type pair-wise comparison to identify changed regions in SON TSA-Seq mapping and to correlate these regions with gene expression.

 ## Rescale TSA-Seq scores
 Rescale TSA-Seq enrichment scores (20kb bin) linearly between their min and max values to a new 1-100 and round up to integers.